pluots/mpk/README.md

   -j, --to-json               Convert from MessagePack to JSON. (can't use with '--to-json') -m, --to-msgpack            Convert from JSON to MessagePack. (can't use with '--to-msgpack')
-      --hex                   Use messagepack with hexadecimal strings instead of binary -v, --verbose               Turn verbose mode on
+      --hex                   Use messagepack with hexadecimal strings instead of binary -p, --pretty                Enable pretty output (formatted JSON, spacing for MessagePack when used with `--hex`)
+  -v, --verbose               Turn verbose mode on
   -h, --help                  Print help information (use `--help` for more detail) -V, --version               Print version information